The Last of the Mohicans (1936 film): Plot

-During the French and Indian War, Alice and Cora, the two daughters of Colonel Munro, commander of a British fort, set out from Albany to join their father.
-They are escorted by Major Duncan Heyward, who has loved Alice for a long time, and by the Huron Indian Magua.
-Magua is secretly an enemy of the British.
-Magua betrays them, but they are rescued by a colonial scout named Hawkeye and his friends, the last two members of the Mohican tribe, Chingachgook and his son Uncas.
-On their way to the fort, Uncas falls in love with Cora, while Hawkeye and Alice are attracted to each other.
+During the French and Indian War, Alice and Cora, the two daughters of Colonel Munro, set out from Albany to join their father at his rural fort.
+They are escorted by Major Duncan Heyward, who has loved Alice for a long time, and the Huron Indian scout Magua.
+Magua, a vicious drunkard, is secretly plotting to murder the colonel and his children.
+He lures Major Heyward and the girls into an ambush, but they are saved by Natty Bumppo, a white frontiersmen known as "Hawk-eye" for his skill with a musket, and the last two surviving members of the Mohican tribe, Chingachgook and his son Uncas.
+On their way to the fort, Uncas falls in love with Cora, while Hawk-eye and Alice are attracted to each other.

 The fort is besieged by the French, under General Montcalm, and their Indian allies.
-Hawkeye sneaks out at night and overhears Magua's treacherous plans to raid the unprotected colonial settlements.
-Colonel Munro refuses to accept Hawkeye's unsupported word, and forbids the colonials to leave to protect their loved ones.
-Hawkeye arranges for the men to depart, but remains behind.
-Munro has no choice but to pronounce a death sentence on him for his actions.
-Magua incites his men to attack the fort to forestall an agreement between Montcalm and Munro that would allow the British to surrender the fort peacefully in exchange for their lives.
-Before Montcalm can stop the fighting, Munro is fatally wounded and his daughters are carried off by Magua and a small band of his supporters.
+Hawk-eye sneaks out at night and overhears Magua persuading the Indians to attack the local colonial settlements while they are unprotected.
+Colonel Munro refuses to accept Hawk-eye's unsupported word and forbids the colonial militia under his command to leave.
+Hawk-eye arranges for the men to depart, but remains behind.
+The colonel has no choice but to sentence him to death for insubordination.
+Magua incites his followers to attack the fort and prevent an agreement between Montcalm and Munro that would allow the British to surrender the fort peacefully in exchange for their lives.
+Before Montcalm can stop the fighting, Colonel Munro is fatally wounded, and his daughters are carried off by Magua's war party.
 Magua tells the women that Cora will become his squaw, and Alice will be burned alive.